isomerpages/moe-zhenghuasec/_our-spotlight/Personal Learning Device (PLD) & Password Reset.md

 </li>
 </ul>
 <h3>Issues related to MIMS password&nbsp;</h3>
 <p>1.
-If you cannot login to your personal handphone with your student iCON
-account, please try the following:
+If you cannot login to your student iCON account, please try the following:
 <br>(a) Logout student icon from all devices including your PLD.
-<br>(b) If it is still unsolved, please proceed to Computer Lab 2, 2PM to
+<br>(b) If it is still unsolved, please proceed to Computer Lab 1, 2.30PM
-4PM daily for assistance.</p>
+to 3.30PM daily for assistance.
-<p>2.
+<br>2.
 If you cannot login to your PLD with new password, please proceed to
-Computer Lab 2, 2PM to 4PM daily for assistance.</p>
+Computer Lab 1, 2.30PM to 3.30PM daily for assistance.</p>